-Popularly known as the ‘act only cover’, a third party motor insurance is mandatory as per the Motor Vehicles Act, 1988.
+Third-party motor insurance is mandatory as per the Motor Vehicles Act, 1988.
 It is liability insurance that provides the owner of the automobile protection against the claims of another party.
 Third-party insurance guarantees only a basic level of protection to the insured.

-What is a comprehensive cover plan?
+What is a Comprehensive Cover Plan?

 The benefits of a comprehensive policy are –